voteflux/flux-website-v2/README.md

 ## Deployment

-* Deployments atomatically happen via the `master` branch.
+* Deployments automatically happen via the `master` branch.
 * All merges require a PR.